ebi-uniprot/uniprot-manual/help/mutagen.md

 categories: disease_phenotypes_variants,manual
 ---

-This subsection of the ['Pathology and Biotech'](https://www.uniprot.org/help/disease_phenotypes_variants_section) section describes the effect of the experimental mutation of one or more amino acid(s) on the biological properties of the protein.
+This subsection of the ['Disease/Phenotypes and variants'](https://www.uniprot.org/help/disease_phenotypes_variants_section) section describes the effect of the experimental mutation of one or more amino acid(s) on the biological properties of the protein.

 We describe only those experiments in which a limited number of amino acid residues are altered: gross alterations in protein structure, such as the deletion of hundreds of amino acids, are not described.
 We report the amino acid change, the name of the mutant (if known), and the effect(s) of the mutation on the protein, the cell or the complete organism.
 Examples: [Q1LCS4](https://www.uniprot.org/uniprotkb/Q1LCS4#phenotypes_variants), [P04395](https://www.uniprot.org/uniprotkb/P04395#phenotypes_variants), [Q38914](https://www.uniprot.org/uniprotkb/Q38914#phenotypes_variants)